MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ::: moniker range=">= azure-devops-2020"

 > [!NOTE]
 > If you don't have access to Excel, you can still perform bulk import and update using CSV formatted files.
-To learn more, see [Bulk import or update work items using CSV files](../../queries/import-work-items-from-csv.md).
+For more information, see [Bulk import or update work items using CSV files](../../queries/import-work-items-from-csv.md).

 ::: moniker-end